MaastrichtU-IDS/d2s-docs/docs/d2s-services.md

 > Volumes of all containers started by `d2s` are shared in the `workspace/` folder.

-> `d2s` uses `docker-compose` to run the different services 🐳
+> `d2s` uses [docker-compose](https://github.com/MaastrichtU-IDS/d2s-core/blob/master/docker-compose.yml) to run the different services 🐳

 In this documentation we will use a set of services to build the knowledge graph and access it using various interfaces.

 ## List of services

-The services deployments are defined in a [docker-compose file](https://github.com/MaastrichtU-IDS/d2s-core/blob/master/docker-compose.yml).
+The services deployments are defined in the [d2s-core/docker-compose.yml file](https://github.com/MaastrichtU-IDS/d2s-core/blob/master/docker-compose.yml).

 Start the services described below using: